 4. Bottom Line

-Probuphine is a buprenorphine implant that lasts for 6 months and may be considered in people who are stable on sublingual/buccal forms of buprenorphine providing they meet certain other criteria.
+- Probuphine is a buprenorphine implant that lasts for 6 months and may be considered in people who are stable on sublingual/buccal forms of buprenorphine providing they meet certain other criteria.
 Insertion and removal of Probuphine must be done by a certified healthcare provider and it is not recommended to be inserted more than once into each arm (at least 6 months apart).
-Probuphine has been discontinued.
+Probuphine has been discontinued in the United States.

 - Probuphine must be inserted and removed by a qualified and certified healthcare provider.
 Probuphine is only recommended to be inserted twice (once in each arm).
 This is done using a minor surgical procedure.

 - Your healthcare provider will cover the area where Probuphine was inserted with two bandages.
 The first is left on for 24 hours and the bottom one for three to five days.